 Even though organic farming is eco-friendly and sustainable in its ways, farming communities globally have been slow to adopt it as the input costs are high and yields may be low in the initial years.
 Moreover, it is challenging to implement and follow organic farming practices for larger land sizes.

 Sustainable agricultural practices focus on the bigger picture.
-Any and all techniques enabling farmers to cultivate to improve their economic stability and are environment friendly, including reducing carbon emissions, cutting down wastage, and ensuring crop and soil health, can be categorised as sustainable agriculture practices.
+Any and all techniques enabling farmers to cultivate to improve their economic stability and are environment friendly, including reducing carbon emissions, cutting down wastage, and ensuring crop and soil health, can be categorized as sustainable agriculture practices.

 Organic farming, however, eliminates the usage of these inputs.